rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/reviewing_and_merging/index.md

 ---
 title: "Reviewing and Merging"
+weight: 3
 tags: [ ]
 draft: true
 ---

 This page gives and overview of the reviewing and merging steps taken by a maintainer after a contributor has submitted a Pull Request to a rollyourown.xyz repository.

-Please contact us if you would consider becoming a maintainer for one of our repositories.
+Please [contact us](/about/contact) if you would consider becoming a maintainer for one of our repositories.

 <!--more-->